MrCull/Plan-My-Ride/README.md

 # Plan My Ride - Equestrian Events Aggregator

-> **Portfolio Project** | A full-stack web application that aggregates and displays unaffiliated equestrian events from multiple UK entry systems in a unified, searchable interface.
+> **Portfolio Project** | A full-stack web application that aggregates and displays equestrian events from multiple UK entry systems in a unified, searchable interface.

 **Note:** This is a closed-source portfolio project.
 The codebase is maintained in Azure DevOps and is showcased here to demonstrate technical capabilities and problem-solving skills.